12 Bizarre Things Homeowners Have Found in Their Backyards

 A highly coincidental newspaper

 “When I was very little my dad was doing some landscaping in our backyard, planning to build a retaining wall, I think,” wrote one Reddit user.
 “As he was digging he found a newspaper that had been buried.
 After further inspection of the newspaper, he realized that it was the newspaper from the exact same day he dug it up, from ten years prior.”
-Find out the most bizarre things people have found in hotel rooms.
+This measures up to the most bizarre things people have found in hotel rooms.

 Normal backyard animals include squirrels, deer, chipmunks, racoons, and maybe even a bear or moose.
 But whatever critters your yard attracts, it’s safe to say that finding a cheetah out there would be pretty unusual.
 Incredibly, that’s exactly what happened in 2008.
 A nine-year-old boy was playing outside his home in Cambridgeshire when he saw what appeared to be a cheetah.
 The boy ran inside to tell his mom, while the cheetah began to eat his bike.
 Apparently, the cheetah, named Akea, had escaped from the nearby zoo.
 The zoo tried to play down the incident, saying Akea was as tame as a pet dog, and was merely playing with the bike.